Middle school (grades 6-8) · Medford, OR

 What is the racial and ethnic makeup of The Valley School of Southern Oregon?

-The largest demographic group at The Valley School of Southern Oregon is White at 81.0%.
-The school serves a diverse student body in Medford, OR.
+The largest demographic group at The Valley School of Southern Oregon is White at 81.0% of enrollment, in Medford, OR.

 What is the Resource Investment Index for The Valley School of Southern Oregon?

-The Valley School of Southern Oregon has a Resource Investment Index of 25/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+The Valley School of Southern Oregon has a Resource Investment Index of 23/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page